kontent-ai/java-packages/sample-app-android-kotlin/README.md

 Application is showcasing a simple listing screen with `Article` content type.

-> This application is about to demonstrate it is possible to load data from Kentico Kontent using Java SDK in Kotlin application using [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview).
+> This application is about to demonstrate loading data from Kentico Kontent using Java SDK in Kotlin application using [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview).
 It is not meant to be used as a boilerplate.

 ### Instantiating Delivery client